streamlit/docs/content/develop/concepts/architecture/fragments.md

 - Fragments can't detect a change in input values.
 It is best to use Session State for dynamic input and output for fragment functions.
 - Calling fragments within fragments is unsupported.
-- Using caching and fragments on the same function is unsupoorted.
+- Using caching and fragments on the same function is unsupported.